geshan/geshan.github.com/posts/2022-06-12-typescript-optional-parameters.md

 Let us quickly go through what the above script does:

 1. The `getFullName` function takes 3 parameters, `firstName`, `lastName` and `middleName` where only `middleName` is optional.
-1. If there is `middleName` is passed the function will print the full name with middle name else it will only be first name and last name.
+1. If there is `middleName` is passed the function will print the full name with the middle name else it will only be first name and last name.
 1. Line 6 if uncommented will stop the compilation process with the error `An argument for 'lastName' was not provided.` as the last name is a required parameter by default.
-1. Line 7 and 8 will work where the first valid call will log `John Doe` without middle name and the second call will log `John MiddleName Doe` with the optional parameter of middle name passed.
+1. Line 7 and 8 will work where the first valid call will log `John Doe` without a middle name and the second call will log `John MiddleName Doe` with the optional parameter of the middle name passed.

 You can try the above code in the [TypeScript playground](https://www.typescriptlang.org/play) and fiddle around with it or use [this](https://www.typescriptlang.org/play?#code/GYVwdgxgLglg9mABAcwKZQGIgDbYHICGAtqgBTAwBOAzlISQFyK2UxjIA0i2Bt9qTFm06IiMACbjsqfgH5BUVuwCUiAN4AoRIggJaiULn6IAvKIlSZxVIlmIABgBI1FGnWsBfRM7GTp-L2cePk97RCYnFyoQkkC1YPdY+wBuRC1ESnQQSiRDfGtkjQ8NDQB6Ut0wajhpADpsOGRSNEwcfJJSAHIAKTgACzBO5WVU8p04IgAHGGlEVEpKOEpEAFpEAEEkAkpkEBIwKAMlxE6E-k7EAHdeRDA4Q8nFgDcJVHFajUrquoamlqwjNYur0Bp0uJ0ACJwVBDEafPQ1VD1RrNdAA9pkHr9QbgqEw8EAWQs-mssMKQA) one.